movor/laravel-db-redirector/README.md

 ### Manage HTTP redirections in Laravel using database

-*Manage redirects using database rules.
-Rules are intended to be very  similar to Laravel default routes, so syntax is pretty easy to comprehend.*
+Manage redirects using database rules.
+Rules are intended to be very  similar to Laravel default routes, so syntax is pretty easy to comprehend.

 ---

 ## Compatibility

-The package is compatible with Laravel versions 5.5.* and 5.6.*
+The package is compatible with Laravel versions `>= 5.1`

 ## Installation